rob10campbell/PRoPS-colloids_setup/03-Simulating-waterDPD.md

 ## Other Examples

-Now that you are familiar with this sample script, you can get more comfortable with HOOMD-blue's capabilities by working through the examples in "[Introducing HOOMD-blue](https://github.com/glotzerlab/hoomd-examples/tree/master/00-Introducing-HOOMD-blue)."
+Now that you are familiar with the waterDPD.py example and how to run a script abasic simulation with HOOMD-blue, you can get more comfortable with HOOMD-blue's capabilities by working through the examples in "[Introducing HOOMD-blue](https://github.com/glotzerlab/hoomd-examples/tree/master/00-Introducing-HOOMD-blue)."

-For next steps on visualizing simulations, see the VMD Installation Guide.
+For next steps on visualizing simulation results (i.e. gsd files), see the VMD Installation Guide.